Yutori education: History

-Under these principles, the teaching guideline were revised in 1989.
+Under these principles, the teaching guidelines were revised in 1989.
 In the lower grades of elementary schools, science and social studies classes were abolished and "environmental studies" was introduced.
 In junior high school, the number of elective classes was increased to further motivate students.

 From 1992, schools closed on the second Saturday of every month to increase student spare time in accordance with the teaching guidelines.
 From 1995, schools closed on the fourth Saturday also.

 In 1996, when the 15th Central Council for Education (中央教育審議会, Chūō Kyōiku Shingikai) was asked about what the Japanese education of the 21st century should be like, it submitted a report suggesting "the ability to survive" should be the basic principle of education.
 "The ability to survive" is defined as a principle that tries to keep the balance of intellectual, moral, and physical education.

 In 1998, the teaching guidelines were revised to reflect the council's report.
 30% of the curriculum was cut and "time for integrated study" in elementary and junior high school was established.
-It was a drastic change.

 The School Curriculum Council stated its goals in a report.